 The GHB comes with wireless remote control.
 The remote has 12 buttons that can be used for switching between inputs and skipping through tracks.
 It also has volume controls and plays/pause functionality!
-For further fine-tuning, you would need to use the * located on the side of the left speaker unit.
+For further fine-tuning, use the * located on the side of the left speaker unit.

 The Edifier R1280DB Bookshelf speakers have four-inch bass drivers and thirteen pancake-shaped tweeters.
-This setup results in a satisfying low end, and the balance is also clear.
+This setup results in a satisfying low-end and precise balance.
 At its highest volume setting, the bass delivers a powerful punch.
 The audio at this level is also remarkably smooth, so you don’t have to worry about hearing any unwanted distortion.

 5. JBL Flip 4 Bluetooth Speaker (Best Portable Speakers For College Dorm)

 The Flip 4 can connect to up to two smartphones or other devices simultaneously.
-This is useful if you have friends who frequently argue over what music to play during outings.
+This is useful if friends frequently argue over what music to play during outings.
 They can take turns controlling the playlist with this speaker.

 While JBL claims a battery life of 12 hours of continuous playback, our reviewer’s average was only 8 hours.
-That’s a big discrepancy and one you’ll want to bear in mind if you take the Flip 4 out on vacation or if you plan on taking it out for an all-day music-listening session at your local festival!
+That’s a significant discrepancy and one you’ll want to bear in mind if you take the Flip 4 out on vacation or plan on taking it out for an all-day music-listening session at your local festival!

-The JBL Flip 4 boasts a powerful, solid bass that will drive you through the most adrenaline-fuelled endeavor.
-Whether hiking, running, or just at home enjoying a movie night, the JBL Flip 4 will ensure your ears feel satisfied and inspired.
+The JBL Flip 4 boasts a robust, solid bass to drive you through the most adrenaline-fuelled endeavour.
+Whether hiking, running, or just at home enjoying a movie night, the JBL Flip 4 will satisfy and inspire your ears.
 However, sometimes the bass gets a bit overwhelming for some reason, and when it comes to vocals and lead instruments like guitar strumming, the sound can feel a little small and less prominent in comparison.